 There are a variety of types of money management systems that couples use in marriage.
 Some couples throw everything into one big pot.
 Others have a “yours, mine and ours” system, while still others keep finances totally separate in marriage.

 It’s vitally important that couples sit down together and determine what type of a money management system will work best for them as a couple.
 Because each couple is different, there’s no “one-system-fits-all” when it comes to marriage money management.

 For instance, my husband and I throw all of our money into one bank account and manage it accordingly.
 My mom and step dad, having been previously burned financially via divorce, have separate bank accounts and one joint bank account in which they each put in their portion of money to cover the joint bills that need to be paid, such as the house payment and the utilities.

 Although some statistics do show that couples who combine their money generally have more financial success, this is not always the optimum choice for every marriage.
 Therefore, it’s vital that you and your spouse sit down together to figure out which type of money management system will work best for your marriage.

 Setting up – and sticking to – a budget is vital to money success in marriage.
 It’s important that each marriage partner knows where the money is going each month and that both partners agree on how the money is being spent.

-If there are gaps between how marriage partners want the money to be spent and how it’s actually being spent, a written budget and spend-tracking system will help you and your marriage partner modify spending until both spouses are happy with the budget arrangement.
+If there are gaps between how marriage partners want the money to be spent and how it’s actually being spent, a written budget, a system like Personal Capital will help you and your marriage partner modify spending until both spouses are happy with the budget arrangement.